priyeshshah147/Portfolio/README.md

 ### Cloning / Forking this project

-*Plaigirism is bad.* Feel free to clone / fork this project and edit it for your own needs.
+__*Plaigirism is bad.*__ Feel free to clone / fork this project and edit it for your own needs.
 I only request that you attribute me in your source code and README, and link back to my site, [hkumar.me](https://www.hkumar.me)

+### IMPORTANT
+This project uses a [Formspree](https://formspree.io) form.
+You can find the script related to this in a `script` tag inside `/public/index.html`.
+Make sure to either
+  a) Remove this script
+  b) Put in your own Formspree action url

+If you do not, any responses on the form will come to me, not to you.

 ### Setup & Installation